Madhu427/Git-Practical-Workflows-and-collaboration-strategies/README.md

 o	Commit the merge: git commit -m "Resolve merge conflict in <file-name>". o	Push your branch with the resolved conflicts to the remote: git push origin feature/your-feature-name.

 #####################################################################
+Task 6: Creating a Release and Tagging
+This task requires you to create a tag for a specific version of your application, which is a common practice for marking release points.
+Step-by-step instructions:
+1. Ensure you are on the correct branch: Releases are typically created from a stable branch, such as main or master.
+First, switch to that branch and make sure it's up to date. o	git checkout master o	git pull origin master
+2. Create a new tag: You can create a lightweight or annotated tag.
+It is best practice to use annotated tags for releases, as they store more metadata like the tagger name, date, and a message. o	Use the command: git tag -a v1.0 -m "Release version 1.0". o	The -a flag creates an annotated tag, and the -m flag adds a message.
+A common naming convention is to use a v prefix followed by the version number, like v1.0.
+3. Push the tag to the remote repository: By default, git push does not push tags.
+You must explicitly push them to the remote repository. o	Push the specific tag you just created: git push origin v1.0